bagiyal/Remind-You/README.md

 # Remind-You

-it is a remider app for you
+it is a reminder app for you